irisnet/irisnet/WHITEPAPER.md

 desired new `ProviderAddress`.

-Upon successful execution of these two transactions by the application (i.e., `iService` business logic in the IRIS-SDK), a ServiceBinding object will be created or updated accordingly.
+Upon successful execution of these two transactions by the application (i.e., iService business logic in the IRIS SDK), a `ServiceBinding` object will be created or updated accordingly.

-A ServiceBinding is composed of:
+A `ServiceBinding` is composed of:

 * `DefinitionHash ([]byte)`